 The system must be moved into a secure environment.

-All EPHI must be removed and relocated to a system that supports the minimum HIPAA Security Automatic Logoff procedures.
+All ePHI must be removed and relocated to a system that supports the minimum HIPAA Security Automatic Logoff procedures.

-When leaving a server, workstation, or other computer system unattended, workforce members must lock or activate the systems Automatic Logoff Mechanism or logout of all applications and database systems containing EPHI.
+When leaving a server, workstation, or other computer system unattended, workforce members must lock or activate the systems Automatic Logoff Mechanism or logout of all applications and database systems containing ePHI.

 Encryption.
-The implementation of the aforementioned policies will ensure that access to EPHI and its associated applications, systems, and networks are appropriately secured and controlled.
-Encryption of EPHI as an access control mechanism is not required unless the custodian of said EPHI deems the data to be highly critical or sensitive.
-Encryption of EPHI is required in some instances as a transmission control and integrity mechanism.
+The implementation of the aforementioned policies will ensure that access to ePHI and its associated applications, systems, and networks are appropriately secured and controlled.
+Encryption of ePHI as an access control mechanism is not required unless the custodian of said ePHI deems the data to be highly critical or sensitive.
+Encryption of ePHI is required in some instances as a transmission control and integrity mechanism.

 Technical Safeguards Audit Controls Policy